empaemanuel/lightrip_client/README.md

 example of intersting searches:

-from:				to:
+from: Folkungagatan 50, to: Gaveliusgatan.
-Folkungagatan 50 	Gaveliusgatan
-Skånegatan 114		Ljusterögatan
+from: Skånegatan 114 (my location), to: Ljusterögatan.